alexgaas/search3/README.md

 # search3
-Implementation of evaluation with Bayesian Bandit strategy for dynamic identification of the best variant based on Gaussian randomization process for reasonable number of exploration attempts in order to search for the optimal score.
+Implementation of evaluation with Bayesian Bandit strategy for dynamic identification of the best variant based on Gaussian randomization process based on the reasonable number of exploration attempts in order to search for the optimal score.

-`Bayesian Bandit` strategy can be simply defined with three bullet points:
+The Bayesian Bandit strategy can be succinctly encapsulated in three key steps:
-- choose arm
+- Select an arm.
-- get score
+- Obtain the associated score.
-- memorize arm and score for next exploitation
+- Memorize the arm and score for subsequent exploitation.

-For exploration have been used strategy to measure score (best time) of search by pattern based on following algorithms:
+For exploration have been used strategy to measure score (best time) of search by pattern, based on following algorithms:
-- **Aho-Carasic**
+- Aho-Carasick
-- **Horspool**
+- Horspool
-- **Wu-Manber**
+- Wu-Manber

-Search algorithms have been implemented manually without any third-party library.
+_Note 1: Search algorithms have been implemented manually without any third-party library._

-`Bayesian Bandit` strategy explanation and exploration results are presented in `Explanation` and `Results` sections accordingly.
+_Note 2: Bayesian Bandit strategy explanation and exploration results are presented in `Explanation` and `Results` sections accordingly._

 ## Explanation
-Score evaluation implementation located in package `src/main/java/org/alexgaas/estimate`:
+Score evaluation implementation is located in the package `src/main/java/org/alexgaas/estimate`:

 - internal class **ImplEstimator** which performs _select / complete / emplace_ operations:
 _src/main/java/org/alexgaas/estimate/ImplEstimator.java_